-Despite all the challenges, IoT keeps changing the healthcare industry worldwide, and the scope of innovations is continually growing.
+Despite all the iot medical device challenges, IoT keeps changing the healthcare industry worldwide, and the scope of innovations is continually growing.

-Many solutions are under development now and are expected to appear in the market in the next year, for example:
+Many solutions are under development now and should hit the market in the near future, for example:

 - Smartwatch-based device for atrial fibrillation screening,